IMPACT

 August 2024

 We completed our final community mapping session.
-This activity supported community members in identifying the sites of most significance to them and will be used to create acquisition and stewardship priorities for our organization.
+This activity supported residents in identifying sites of significance to them and will inform our organization’s acquisition and stewardship priorities.

 June 2024

-With support from a Veterans Affairs Canada grant, we started a project called “Forgotten No Longer: Commemorating the Lives and Service of No. 2 Construction Battalion Members”.
-The key activities of this project will be to create a webpage dedicated to honour those from Weymouth Falls and surrounding areas who served in No.2 Construction Battalion.
-The project will conclude in May 2025.
+With support from a Veterans Affairs Canada grant, we launched “Forgotten No Longer: Commemorating the Lives and Service of No. 2 Construction Battalion Members.”
+The project will create a dedicated webpage honouring those from Weymouth Falls and surrounding areas who served in the No. 2 Construction Battalion, and is scheduled to conclude in May 2025.

-We were selected to participate in the Black Opportunity Fund's BOF & BCFC Grant and B3 Capacity Building Program.
-This grant and program will allow us to build our organizational capacity to interact with Canada's Housing Plan.
-This program will run until March 2025.
+We were selected to participate in the Black Opportunity Fund’s BOF & BCFC Grant and B3 Capacity Building Program.
+This support will strengthen our organizational capacity to engage with Canada’s Housing Plan.

 May 2024

-We participated in a study tour organized by the Canadian Network of Community Land Trusts in the United States with the goal to identify successful practices and lessons learned that could be replicated or adapted.
+We participated in a study tour organized by the Canadian Network of Community Land Trusts in the United States to identify successful practices and lessons learned that could be replicated or adapted.
 The tour included stops in Oakland, California; St. Paul, Minnesota; and Albany, Georgia.

 April 2024

-With support from the Office of Equity and Anti-Racism's Community Network grant, we started a project called “We Been Here: Preventing the erasure of Weymouth Falls through intentional cultural preservation”.
-The key activities of this project will be to create a strategic acquisition plan to preserve the three sites of most significance that were identified by the community.
-These sites are the Sam Langford Community Centre, the Mount Beulah Baptist Church, and the 19-acre parcel of property commonly referred to by the community as the Dam.
-This project will conclude in March 2025.
+With support from the Office of Equity and Anti-Racism’s Community Network Grant, we launched “We Been Here: Preventing the Erasure of Weymouth Falls through Intentional Cultural Preservation.”
+The project will develop a strategic acquisition plan to preserve three sites identified by the community as most significant: the Sam Langford Community Centre, the Mount Beulah Baptist Church, and the 19-acre parcel commonly referred to as “the Dam.”

 February 2024

-With support from the Canadian Network of Community Land Trusts' organizational development microgrant, we piloted a standard planning procedure in collaboration with Zzap to evaluate a parcel of land's base viability for development.
-The pilot was successful and will be replicated on every parcel of interest to ensure we are focused on the properties with the most potential.
+With support from the Canadian Network of Community Land Trusts’ Organizational Development Microgrant, we piloted a standard planning procedure in collaboration with Zzap to assess the basic viability of a parcel of land for development.
+The pilot was successful and will be replicated for all future parcels of interest to ensure we focus on properties with the greatest potential.

-Our organization was accepted into the Clean Foundation’s Community Climate Capacity (CCC) program, funded by the Nova Scotia Department of Environment and Climate Change.
-This program is giving our community access to a dedicated team of specialists who guiding us through climate mitigation and adaptation strategies for three years, from 2024 - 2027.
+Our organization was accepted into the Clean Foundation’s Community Climate Capacity (CCC) Program, funded by the Nova Scotia Department of Environment and Climate Change.
+The program provides our community with access to a dedicated team of specialists who will guide us through climate mitigation and adaptation strategies over three years (2024–2027).

 The Weymouth Falls Community Land Trust received grant support from the Government of Canada’s Supporting Black Canadian Communities Initiative and the Tropicana Community Services to undertake two projects: One focused on Capacity Building and one focussed on Capital Assistance.
 In June 2024, we concluded our first series of community mapping sessions to identify the sites that are the most significant to our community members.
 Both projects will be completed by March 31, 2025.